Quick intro about the Gotthard Panorama Express ride

 You don't have to reserve seats for the boat section.
 So if forecasts don't look good, you can always choose to travel by train instead of boat between Lucerne and Flüelen.

-What to expect on board the Gotthard Panorama Express boat and train
+What to expect on board the Gotthard Panorama Express boat and train: seats, features, catering

 The boat

-The large steamship offers 1st and 2nd class seats in indoor and outdoor sections.
-It has a restaurant to have lunch.
+The large ship offers 1st and 2nd class seats in indoor and outdoor sections, plus a restaurant.

 The train